Sertoli cell-only syndrome: Diagnosis

 Sertoli cell-only syndrome is usually initially assessed by conducting two separate semen analyses.
 Sertoli cell-only disease is frequently characterized by azoospermia which is the complete absence of sperm in semen.
 A tiny fraction of patients may still have measurable sperm levels.

 About 90% of those with Sertoli cell-only syndrome have elevated FSH levels, usually two to three times the normal amount.

 Testicular biopsy is the only way to confirm non-obstructive azoospermia and Sertoli cell-only syndrome.

 Treatment

 Sertoli cell-only syndrome currently has no known cure or treatment.
-However, patients who have significantly low sperm counts and even no sperm in the sperm may still be evaluated for assisted reproductive techniques.
+However, patients who have significantly low sperm counts and even no sperm may still be evaluated for assisted reproductive techniques.
 Microscopic testicular sperm extraction is a microsurgical procedure that extracts sperm straight from the patient's testes.
 It has a substantially greater sperm retrieval success rate than testicular sperm aspiration, which is performed using a simple needle stick but does not require a microscopic surgeon.